 How do you cook farro?

-As for cooking farro, I’ve only tried one method so far, but it works perfectly so I don’t see any reason to change it!
-(Unless I decide to try a farro risotto. 🙂 ) While looking for advice on cooking farro, I came across an article on Epicurious which advocates the ‘pasta method’ for cooking farro.
+As for cooking it, I’ve only tried one method so far, but it works perfectly so I don’t see any reason to change it!
+(Unless I decide to try a risotto. 🙂 ) While looking for advice on cooking the grain, I came across an article on Epicurious which advocates using the ‘pasta method.’
 I thought, why not?
 I heated up a large pot of water, added some salt, added my pearled farro, and cooked it until it was done.

 Boom!
 Drain and eat.

 Tip: If you have whole grain farro, you will need to soak it overnight according to everything I’ve read!
 I’m personally quite happy with my pearled variety.
 It cooks quickly and still has a fair amount of fiber.
 Win/win.

 There, now y’all are full of knowledge!
 Next up I would recommend being full of grilled chicken caesar salad bowls!
 You really can’t go wrong with my caesar salad dressing and now you can have it over a whole meal in bowl.